Intelligent Community Forum

 Winnipeg, Manitoba

 Winnipeg is the capital of the Canadian province of Manitoba, located in the center of the North American continent.
-Winnipeg’s economy is dominated by agriculture, energy, manufacturing and a growing tech scene.
+Winnipeg’s economy is dominated by agriculture, energy and manufacturing.
 Over the past decade, the city has built a new economic foundation by connecting industry, education and a rising technology sector.
 Winnipeg’s digital transformation began when local business leaders, frustrated by poor broadband service, established the Manitoba Internet Exchange to attract internet service providers and reduce their operating costs.
 Today, it has seen major investments in greater connectivity by private sector companies including a $400 million investment by Bell MTS for all-fiber connections across Winnipeg.
 Strong collaborations with universities, community colleges and major employers have created everything from large fabrication labs to digital equipment upgrades and micro-credential workshops that generate new products, new companies, and new jobs.
 Innovation centers conduct joint research and development projects with global impact across major industries from agriculture and life sciences to transportation and distribution.
 Digital inclusion begins with the public library system and continues through valuable community programs that use digital technology to provide economic opportunities for Indigenous communities and foster greater understanding.
 Balancing tradition and ambition, Winnipeg keeps building a high-potential future for its people.

 Improving Connectivity through Collaboration